What is Fit for 55?

 We are also constantly innovating to optimize the use of our products in the field to reduce their climate and nature impact.
 We use our deep knowledge of soil health, plant nutrition and agriculture to optimize food production while reducing agricultural emissions and maximizing the carbon storage potential of soils.[3]

-We recently established Yara Clean Ammonia to capture growth opportunities in emission-free fuel for shipping and power, fossil-free food production and ammonia for industrial applications.
+We recently established Yara Clean Ammonia to capture growth opportunities in low-emission fuel for shipping and power, low-carbon food production and ammonia for industrial applications.

 [1] Scope 1: direct GHG emissions; Scope 2: indirect emissions from purchased electricity